core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 # EDHOC Combined with OSCORE {#edhoc-in-oscore}

-This section defines an optimization for combining the EDHOC message exchange with the first OSCORE transaction, thus minimizing the number of round trips between the two peers.
+This section defines an optimization for combining the EDHOC message exchange with the first OSCORE transaction, thus minimizing the number of round trips between the two peers to the absolute possible minimum of two round trips.

-This approach can be used only if the default, forward message flow of EDHOC is used, i.e., when the client acts as Initiator and the server acts as Responder.
-That is, it cannot be used in the case with reversed roles as per the reverse message flow of EDHOC.
+To this end, this approach can be used only if the default, forward message flow of EDHOC is used, i.e., when the client acts as Initiator and the server acts as Responder.
+The same is not possible in the case with reversed roles as per the reverse message flow of EDHOC.

 When running the sequential flow of {{overview}}, the client has all the information to derive the OSCORE Security Context already after receiving EDHOC message_2 and before sending EDHOC message_3.